M2TeamArchived/Nagisa/README.md

 ![Screenshot](Screenshot.png)

-**Warning: This project is in the preview stage until the 1.0 is released.**
+**Warning: This project is in early stages of development, the final product may differ from what you see now.**

-Nagisa is an open source download utility that supports multi languages.
-Running in the Windows Universal Platform, its distributed under the MIT License.
+Nagisa is an open source file transfer utility (UWP), distributed under the MIT License.

-All source code of Nagisa is written in C++ with the C++ 17 standard and uses pure WinRT API, Win32 API, WRL, STL, C++/CX and C++/WinRT which ensures a higher execution speed and smaller program size.
-By optimizing as many routines as possible without losing user friendliness, Nagisa is trying to reduce the world carbon dioxide emissions.
-When using less CPU power, the PC can throttle down and reduce power consumption, resulting in a greener environment.
+Nagisa is mainly developed in C++ 17, with WinRT API, Win32 API, WRL, STL, C++/CX and C++/WinRT.
+Thus it has better efficiency and consumes less storage space.

-You're encouraged to translate Nagisa into your native language if there's not already a translation present in the Nagisa's GitHub Repository.
+We need help to translate Nagisa into native languages that have not been supported.

-> P.S.
-The above introduction is inspired by the Notepad++ project.

 # Development Roadmap
 **For more information, please
 [click here](https://github.com/Project-Nagisa/Nagisa/issues/6)**

 Here are the features we will implement for Nagisa in the future.
-(The **blod** text represents the features we **have not** implemented it yet.)
+(The **blod** texts represent the features we **have not** implemented yet.)

-- Assassin Transfer Engine for replacing Windows.Networking.BackgroundTransfer
+- Assassin Transfer Engine (An alternative to Windows.Networking.BackgroundTransfer)
   - Support background download.
-  - Support resume broken/dead downloads.
+  - Support resuming broken/dead downloads.
-  - Support **multi**-threaded multi-tasking download.
+  - Support **multi-thread** multi-task download.
   - Support HTTP 1.1 and **HTTP/2** protocol for HTTP and HTTPS support.
   - Support FTP, FTPS and **SFTP**.
   - Support WebSocket and WebSocket Secure.
   - Support **BitTorrent, Magnet and ED2K.**
-  - Support **downloading a file from multiple URIs**.
+  - Support **downloading files from multiple URIs**.
 - Experience
   - Support **providing HASH value for downloaded files**.
-  - Support **get download URI from QR code and texts on the paper**.
+  - Support **get download URI from QR code and texts in images**.
-  - Support **building a download server on devices like Raspberry Pi.**
+  - Support **establishing download daemons on IoT devices (like Raspberry Pi).**
   - Support **pushing a download task to the other devices**.

-**I hope someone can help this project.
+**All kinds of contributions will be appreciated.
 All suggestions, pull requests and issues are welcome.**

 # System Requirement
-- Supported OS Version: Windows 10 Build 10240 or later
+- Supported OS: Windows 10 Build 10240 or later
-- Support Platforms: x86, x86-64(AMD64), ARM and ARM64.
+- Supported Platforms: x86, x86-64(AMD64), ARM and ARM64.

 # Features
 - Supported Transfer Protocols: HTTP, HTTPS, FTP, FTPS, WebSocket and WebSocket Secure.
-(Temporarily Based on Windows.Networking.BackgroundTransfer)
+(Temporarily based on Windows.Networking.BackgroundTransfer)
 - Multi-language Support: English, Spanish and Simplified Chinese.
 - Support background download.
-  (Temporarily Based on Windows.Networking.BackgroundTransfer)
+  (Temporarily based on Windows.Networking.BackgroundTransfer)
 - Support resume broken/dead downloads.
-  (Temporarily Based on Windows.Networking.BackgroundTransfer)
+  (Temporarily based on Windows.Networking.BackgroundTransfer)
-- Support single-threaded multi-tasking download.
+- Support single-thread multi-task download.
-  (Temporarily Based on Windows.Networking.BackgroundTransfer)
+  (Temporarily based on Windows.Networking.BackgroundTransfer)

-# How to support Nagisa
+# How to help to develop Nagisa
-- Contribute
+- Direct contributions
-  - **Send pull request directly.**
+  - **Create pull requests directly.**
-  - You should send an e-mail to Mouri_Naruto@Outlook.com first if you have any doubts.
+  - Please send e-mails to Mouri_Naruto@Outlook.com if you have any questions.
 - Feedback suggestions and bugs.

 # License
-Nagisa is distributed under the MIT License except the third-party libraries.
+Nagisa (not including third-party libraries) is distributed under the MIT License.
 For more information, please read [Nagisa's License](LICENSE).

-# Third-party libraries
+# Third-party librarie(s)
 - [OpenSSL](ThirdParty/OpenSSL/README.md)

 # Documents